Why writing your career vision doesn't have to be daunting

 What's important to you

 One of my school friends died two years ago.
+Not even fifty yet.
 An ex-colleague died last year.
 Early fifties.
 All I'm saying is: you don't know how long you've got.

 Which is why it's all the more important to start focusing on what's really important to you.